Thomas Verheydt: 2022–23: Mixed fortunes

 On 23 June 2022, ahead of the 2022–23 season, Verheydt extended his contract with ADO until 2025.
 The team had a rollercoaster season, during which Verheydt witnessed the dismissal of their new head coach, Dirk Kuyt, in November 2022 due to poor results.
 Under the guidance of his replacement, Dick Advocaat, the team showed improvement but ultimately finished in 12th place, missing out on a spot in the promotion play-offs by seven points.
 Despite a decrease in his goal production compared to the previous season, Verheydt continued to demonstrate his prowess in front of the goal, netting 15 times in 36 appearances across competitions.

 Çorum

-On 6 July 2023, ADO officially announced that Verheydt had departed the club to join Çorum, a recently promoted team in the Turkish TFF First League.
+On 6 July 2023, ADO officially announced that Verheydt had departed the club to join Turkish club Çorum, a recently promoted team in the TFF First League.
 He signed a two-year contract with the club.
 At Çorum, he was reunited with fellow countryman Murat Yıldırım, who not only owned the club but also played for it.
 On the first matchday of the 2023–24 season, 13 August, Verheydt made a remarkable debut for the team by scoring two goals from the spot, narrowly missing out on a hat-trick.

 Willem II

-On 8 July 2025, Verheydt returned to the Netherlands and signed a one-year contract, with an option for a second, with Eerste Divisie club Willem II, following the expiration of his deal with Turkish side Çorum.
+On 8 July 2025, Verheydt returned to the Netherlands and signed a one-year contract, with an option for a second, with Eerste Divisie club Willem II, following the expiration of his deal with Çorum.
 Willem II had been relegated from the Eredivisie the previous season.